teddygdev/pikchat/README.md

 Created by Teddy G for a job interview.

+## Features
+  * Super scalable!
+  * Low resource requirements!
+  * A total of 8 super awesome rooms, including a lobby!
+  * Pretty colors!
+  * Promotes synergy!
+  * Send private messages!
+  * Anti-spying!
+The server doesn't log any messages or IPs!
+  * List all users in a room!
+  * Why stop there?!?!
+List all users connected to the server!
+  * Easy login!
+No pesky passwords to remember!
+  * Cross-room private messaging!
+  * Mega intuitive!
+If stuck, just enter `/help`
+  * Disclaimer: Doesn't really have cat gifs...
+YET!

+## Planned features
+  * web interface
+  * cat gifs!
+  * use the giphy api to send stickers
+  * mobile friendly!
+  * room administration
+  * room moderation!
+  * utilize Redis for storing data
+  * angular.js frontend

 ## How to install on Ubuntu 14.10
 1. Open the Terminal
 2. `git clone https://github.com/teddygdev/pikchat.git` (Clone the repository)